Tomography for Scientific Advancement symposium (ToScA)

 Previous ToScA events have attracted more than 110 delegates from 11 countries.

-Workshops will be held on 5 September 2016 at the University of Bath and will cover Drishti, VGStudio Max and Avizo.
+Workshops were held on 5 September 2016 at the University of Bath and covered Drishti, VGStudio Max and Avizo.
 For more information visit the RMS website.

 VGStudio MAX 3.0

-This workshop will introduce CT data analysis and visualisation using VGStudio MAX.
-VG will present selected features of special interest for the scientific community for precise and fast analysis of voxel data:
+This workshop introduced CT data analysis and visualisation using VGStudio MAX.
+VG presented selected features of special interest for the scientific community for precise and fast analysis of voxel data:

 - quantitative analysis options